maurges/wzmach/README.md

     sudo make install

+### Autostart

+If you want wzmach to start with your desktop session, just put the file [wzmach.desktop](./wzmach.desktop) to `~/.config/autostart/`.
+Or if you're already installing with make, you can run

+    make autostart

+Caution: if you're using, KDE it may restore wzmach with the rest of your session by itself, so upon restarts you may end up with two and then more instances of wzmach running.
+You can fix that by removing wzmach from session restoring in
+`System Settings -> Startup and Shutdown -> Desktop Session -> Don't restore these applications`

 ### Uninstallation

 If you did installation by hand, you can simply remove all the files you copied: